pyscf/pyscf/README.md

 2014-10-17

-Pyscf is an open-source suite of quantum chemistry program.
-The program aims to provide a simple, light-weight and efficient platform for quantum chemistry code developing and calculation.
+Pyscf is a python module for quantum chemistry program.
+The module aims to provide a simple, light-weight and efficient platform for quantum chemistry code developing and calculation.
 The program is developed in the principle of
 * Easy to install, to use, to extend and to be embedded;
 * Minimal requirements on libraries (No Boost, MPI) and computing resources (perhaps losing efficiency to reduce I/O);